difference between absolute and relative

 In essence, both absolute and relative positioning are essential in web development.
 They are used to make websites that are consistent, professional, and responsive to different devices and screen sizes.
 Knowing how they work can help you develop your website and give you more control over your page elements.

-See also difference between heavy cream and whipping cream
+See also difference between which and that

 Table difference between absolute and relative